 Once range skills are solid, training moves to public roads.
 On-road instruction covers:

-- Weather and road surface awareness (relevant in Washington approximately ten months of the year)
+Relevant in WA approximately ten months of the year

 The Pre-Trip Inspection — Learn It Cold